Magic Player shows up and wins One Piece TCG pre-release with no preparation.

 Gem Blenders – 2023

 Ah, Gem Blenders.
-Gem Blenders is a bit of a weird one to start with, and unlike most of the other stuff in the Modern Era, isn’t using a land replacement style system.
+Gem Blenders is a bit of a weird one to start with, and unlike most of the other stuff in the Modern Era, it isn’t using a land replacement style system.

 Disney Lorcana – 2023